 I've always loved the process for taking an idea and building up the technology solution that brings it to realization.
 From the fortune 500 investment world to online medical libraries - wholesale distribution in the diesel performance industry - consulting for state agencies - large energy companies to chatbot solutions using NLU and Machine Learning; I've done projects on my own, worked with and lead small teams, medium multi-level experienced teams, and large distributed teams coordinating with development partners in India and Russia.

-Recently I was working to bring together teams from 3 separate companies that were acquired and charged with building out several medium sized distributed teams to work on multiple software products simultaneously to build out customer service chatbots using AI, Machine Learning, and Natural Language Understanding.
+Recently, I was working to bring together teams from 3 separate companies that were acquired and charged with building out several medium sized distributed teams to work on multiple software products simultaneously to build out customer service chatbots using AI, Machine Learning, and Natural Language Understanding.
 We used Python and Django as the platform of choice for our real world solutions.

 Goals Of This Course

-Our goal for in writing this course is to bridge the gap between toy projects and production-ready products.
+Our goal for this course is to bridge the gap between toy projects and production-ready products.
 To accomplish this, we have designed an API that will power an MVP-level product.
 This course will walk you through building that API yourself.

 We do not concern ourselves with questions like “Will it scale?”.
 These questions are, for now, unimportant and only serve to slow you down.
 Instead, we’ve focused on crafting something that will get the job done while following a single principle: make good decisions.
 We actively avoid things we know to be bad and we frequently make trade-offs to balance getting it done and getting it done right.
 Done is better than perfect.